SEND and Safeguarding: Everything You Need to Know

 For children and young people with special educational needs, the path to education can be paved with challenges that require special attention and care.
 Safeguarding is an integral component of this journey, as it encompasses the responsibility to protect children from harm, provide them with a safe environment, and nurture their overall wellbeing.

 The topic of SEND and safeguarding in relation to children’s safety and wellbeing are complex and are constantly being updated.
-A 2023 survey from the children’s charity, NSPCC found a staggering 93% increase in the number of safeguarding referrals made within their school.
+Children’s charity NSPCC and teaching union NASUWT surveyed Teachers across the UK and found a staggering 93% has seen an increase in the number of safeguarding referrals made within their school.

 As we delve deeper into SEND and safeguarding, we’ll explore the strategies and best practices that educational institutions and teaching professionals can adopt to safeguard the welfare of children with special educational needs.